Congren/Cooking-Scheduler/readme.txt

-Meal Organizer for iOS 10+
+Meal Organizer for iOS 10+ Swift 3.0

 Search for meals based on the ingredients you list and save them to your meal list or favorites list.
 A grocery list will be generated and you will also be able to add notes to the ingredients you select.

 Food2Fork